09:31 AM to 11:14 AM

-Naga Panchami or Garuda Panchami is a very important festival which is celebrated throughout India, more prominently in southern parts of India.
-Women undertake fasting and wholeheartedly pray for the well being of their siblings.
-This ritual again also helps to reduce the intensity of the affliction or congested energies from the snakes and the snake planets Rahu and Ketu.
+Naga Panchami or Garuda Panchami is a very important festival, which is celebrated throughout India, more prominently in southern parts of India.
+Women undertake fasting and wholeheartedly pray for the well-being of their siblings.
+This ritual can help reduce the intensity of the affliction or congested energies from the snakes and the snake planets, Rahu and Ketu.

-In the Tretha Yuga, Lord Rama’s (incarnation of Lord Vishnu) younger brother Lakshmana was none other than Adisesha.
-In the Dwapara Yuga, Adisesha took the form of Lord Balarama, Lord Krishna’s (incarnation of Lord Vishnu) elder brother.
+In the Treta Yuga (second epoch), Lord Rama’s (7th incarnation of Lord Vishnu) younger brother Lakshmana was none other than Adisesha.
+In the Dwapara Yuga (third epoch), Adisesha took the form of Lord Balarama, Lord Krishna’s (8th incarnation of Lord Vishnu), elder brother.

 There are different mythologies behind Naga Panchami.
-According to Mahabharata, a large venomous snake named Kaliya, a huge black serpent was inside river Yamuna.
-It was tormenting the villagers along the banks.
-Since the snake was too big and powerful, villagers were too afraid to venture or swim or raft across it.
-One day, when the young Lord Krishna and his friends were playing with a ball near the river, the ball fell inside the river and Krishna jumped to retrieve it.
+According to Mahabharata, a large venomous snake named Kaliya was residing in the river Yamuna.
+It was tormenting the villagers along the riverbanks.
+Since the snake was too big and powerful, villagers were too afraid to venture into the river.
+One day, when the young Lord Krishna and his friends were playing with a ball near the river, the ball fell inside the river, and Krishna jumped to retrieve it.
 While he dived inside, he was attacked by Kaliya.
-In a fitting reply Krishna caught the snake and began to fight.
+In a fitting reply, Krishna caught the snake and began to fight.
 Kaliya soon realized the immense power of Krishna and recognized him as an avatar of Lord Vishnu.
-It bowed down to him, promising not to harass the villagers in future.
-The victory of Lord Krishna over the snake is celebrated as Naga Panchami.
+It bowed down to him, promising not to harass the villagers in the future.
+The victory of Lord Krishna over the massive snake is celebrated as Naga Panchami.

-There is another story behind the adherence of this Naga Panchami which depicts the love and bonding between brothers and sisters.
+There is another story behind the observance of this Naga Panchami, which depicts the love and bonding between brothers and sisters.

-One day not knowing that it was Naga Panchami, as usual, she cooked food and took it for her brothers.
-As it was Garuda Panchami, there was a fight between Garuda and a serpent in the space.
-Garuda had caught the serpent in his beaks and the serpent was emitting poison.
-This poison fell in the cooked food and the sister did not know this.
-As usual she went and fed her brothers.
-After taking the poisoned food, all her brothers died.
+One day, not knowing that it was Naga Panchami, as usual, she cooked food and took it to her brothers.
+As it was Garuda Panchami, there was a fight between Garuda and a serpent.
+Garuda had caught the snake in his beaks, and the serpent was emitting poison.
+This poison fell in the cooked food unbeknownst to the sister.
+When she went and fed her brothers, all of them died due to consumption of poisoned food.
 She screamed not knowing what had happened and she attempted to eat the same food and die.

-Lord Shiva and Parvati, took the form of old couple, descended to the earth and went to her.
-They stopped her and explained what had happened.
+Lord Shiva and Goddess Parvati, took the form of an old couple, descended to earth and went to her.
+They stopped her from dying and explained what had happened.
 They helped her to observe the Naga Panchami rituals.
-After the poojas, they asked her to take some sacred mud from the bottom of the snake pit and the akshada (rice mixed with turmeric) and keep it in the tip of the right year.
-She followed the instructions and to her surprised, all her brothers got back their lives and they woke up.
+After the Poojas, they asked her to take some sacred mud from the bottom of the snake pit and the Akshada (raw rice mixed with turmeric) and keep it in the tip of the right ear.
+She followed the instructions, and to her surprise, all her brothers got back their lives.
 When the brothers asked what had happened and how did they go to sleep, the sister explained the whole situation and the importance of the day.

-Naga deities and Naga Devathas (Snake God) are worshiped throughout the country.
-On this day people go the place where there are snake pits.
-Offer cow milk and pray to the serpents there.
-Some people go to the temples were the snake idols are installed.
-They do Abishekam with water, milk.
-Apply turmeric powder and Kum-kum.
-Then offer Prasad, incense and show aarathi.
-Then they tie a sacred yellow color thread in their hands, with 7 knots in it representing the 7 brothers.
+Naga deities and Naga Devatas (snake gods) are worshipped throughout the country.
+On this day, people go to the place where there are snake pits, offer cow’s milk and pray to the serpents there.
+Some people go to the temples where the snake idols are installed.
+They do Abishekam (hydration Pooja) with water and, milk, apply turmeric powder and dots of kumkum (red vermilion powder).
+Then, they offer prasad, light incense and show aarti (light offering).
+Finally, they tie a sacred yellow thread on their hands, with 7 knots in it representing the 7 brothers.

-Some perform this ritual at their house to an idol of snake made of the precious metal silver.
-They perform Abishekam to the idol and follow all the customary procedures.
+Some perform this ritual at their house to an idol of snake made of silver.
+They perform Abishekam (hydration Pooja) to the idol and follow all the usual procedures.
 Special Prasad will be made and offered to the deity.
 It is believed that offering food to a Brahmin on this day is very auspicious.
-On the day of Naga Chaturthi / Panchami digging of soil, ploughing of the field and cutting of trees should be avoided.
+On the day of Naga Chaturthi / Panchami, digging of soil, plowing of the field and cutting of trees need to be avoided.